 Tap About Devices.

-Changing to Reinforced Wi-Fi Mode
+Enabling Reinforced Wi-Fi Mode

 If there is a lot of Packet Loss, the Info Panel will display a message asking if you would like to change your Wi-Fi Communication Mode to Reinforced Wi-Fi.
 When you make this change, it increases the delay to 1-second the displayed video, but it gives your Wi-Fi network more time to transmit the video from your connected devices to your switcher.